tomaskrupka/Gripper/docs/quickstart.md

 The current version of the package is a prerelease, don't forget the `--prerelease` flag.
 </div>
 </div>

+The current version of the package is a prerelease, don't forget the `--prerelease` flag.
+{: .alert .alert-info}

 Creating a console app, adding the `Gripper.WebClient` package reference and running it looks as follows.